Working Together - Moving Forwards

 Men are not doing well today when it comes to relationships and intimacy!

 Jourard writes: "Men are difficult to love.
 If a man is reluctant to make himself known to another person, even to his spouse, because it is not 'manly' to be psychologically naked.
 Then it follows that men will be difficult to love".
-And so, the man, blocked by pride, dare not disclose his despair or need.
+And so, the man, blocked by pride, dares not disclose his despair or need.
 The fear of intimacy has held men in terrible isolation and loneliness.

-Men often struggle to share their emotions, their psychological problems and what’s going on for them deep down.
+Men often struggle to share their emotions, their psychological problems and what’s going on with them deep down.
 They keep their true feelings buried and secret, adding to their feelings of shame, isolation and fear.

 Suicide is the biggest single cause of death in under 50-year-old Males.
-The last 10 years has seen a 70% increase in suicides and 78% of all suicides are Men.
+The last 10 years have seen a 70% increase in suicides and 78% of all suicides are Men.
 That means that more men die from suicide in the UK than heart disease, cancer, heart attack or road traffic accidents.